What type of website is Upstart best for?

 formsubmit.coformspreenetlifyThat gives you enough flexibility for launch pages, product articles, support content, and lead capture from the same project.

-Upstart ships with built-in instructions for AI coding assistants, so tools like Claude, OpenAI Codex, Cursor, GitHub Copilot, Gemini, and Windsurf understand the theme from the first prompt — its structure, content model, and conventions.
+Upstart ships with built-in instructions for AI coding assistants, so tools like Claude, OpenAI Codex, Cursor, GitHub Copilot, Gemini, and Windsurf can read the theme’s structure, content model, and conventions from the start.

 Instead of guessing, your assistant follows the same rules the theme is built on: where sections, content, and schemas live, which shared components to reuse, and how to stay on the design system.

-If you need a lean SaaS launch site that explains the product clearly and pushes visitors toward a demo or sign-up — Upstart is the fastest way to get there.
+Choose Upstart if you need a lean SaaS launch site that explains the product clearly and points visitors toward a demo or sign-up.

 Upstart is best for Startup launch websites, Waitlist and demo funnels, Early pricing explainer pages, Product announcement sites.